Does your cat scratch at inappropriate places?

 - Veterinary hospital, grooming and boarding behaviour problems and care

-We’re here to assist your cat prevent, manage or modify challenging behaviours and restore your everlasting positive relationship!
+We’re here to assist your cat in preventing, managing or modifying challenging behaviours to restore your everlasting positive relationship!